What is a style sheet, and why do you need one?

 What’s included on a style sheet?

-- Language and spelling preferences (US/UK for instance) and the style guide to follow (a style guide is different to a style sheet – more on that soon)
+- The style guide that the editor followed while editing (a style guide is completely different to a style sheet – more on that soon!)

-- Sources – dictionaries, reference books and so on
+- Sources including dictionaries, reference books and so on

-- Rules on punctuation and grammar, such as quotation marks, dashes, serial commas and so on
+- Rules on punctuation and grammar, such as quotation marks, dashes, ellipses, serial commas, number styling, and so on

 - Capitalised terms

-- Unusual words, especially if you’re writing fantasy or sci-fi and have made-up terminology
+- Unusual words, especially if you’re writing fantasy or sci-fi and have unique terminology

 - Location names/important settings

-- Formatting decisions (such as how to mark scene breaks, how many spaces should come after chapter headings, which words should go in italics, styling for chapter headings, etc)
+- Formatting decisions (such as how to mark scene breaks, how many spaces should come after the chapter headings, what should be placed in italics, styling for chapter headings and subheadings, and so on)

 What’s the difference between a style sheet and a style guide?

-A style sheet is a document tracking all the style decisions that are relevant to your book.
-It’s specific to your story, and your preferences.
-It’s created by your copyeditor as they work on your book.
+A style sheet is a document tracking all the style decisions that are relevant to your book and that are made by your editor during the editorial process.
+It’s specific and tailored to your manuscript.

-A style guide is a published set of editorial guidelines created so that documents and books follow certain specifications.
-There are style guides for different types of English (most fiction books in the US follow Chicago style, for example, whereas fiction books in the UK tend to follow New Hart’s Rules).
-Publishers have their own in-house style guides so that all their books remain consistent and follow the same rules in terms of grammar, formatting and punctuation.
-An in-house style may be based on an existing style guide with some tweaks.
+A style guide is a published set of editorial guidelines for documents and books.
+There are style guides for different types of English: most fiction books in the US follow Chicago style, whereas fiction books in the UK follow New Hart’s Rules.
+Your editor will use these as a reference when editing your manuscript.

 Why style sheets are useful